 Providence Center for Health Care Ethics provides ethics consultation in the following areas:

-An ethics consult can be obtained urgently by paging the center staff or routinely through a designated voicemail/pager system.
+An ethics consult can be obtained urgently by paging the center staff or routinely through EPIC.

 Organizational: Providence Center for Health Care Ethics has developed a decision-making matrix for the ethical discernment of business and organizational practices.
 This matrix seeks to assure integrity in these decisions by exploring honesty in the pursuit of our Mission, reliability in our commitment of the common good, fairness in the impact on stakeholders and partners, and accountability for our justice concerns and our historical and Roman Catholic tradition.
 Ethical discernments are facilitated by hospital Mission directors or Ethics Center staff.

 Disaster planning: Providence Center for Health Care Ethics, in cooperation with the Oregon Medical Advisory Group, has developed a decision-making matrix for use in a pandemic or other high-casualty event.
 This matrix explores accountability for the key values of social solidarity, adherence to professional standards and justice, along with each values characteristics and related ethical issues.

 Also known as: Clinical ethics consultation, Organizational ethics consultation, Disaster planning, Ethics consultation